-Subsequent adjustment to the fair value of unquoted investments has been made using sector multiples where applicable, based on information as at 31 January 2017.
+Subsequent adjustment to the fair value of unquoted investments has been made using sector multiples where applicable, based on information as at 31 January 2018.
 In some cases the multiples have been compared to equivalent companies where it is believed that this is more appropriate than a sector multiple.
 In instances where an investment has predictable future cash flows, discounted cash flow valuations are used to support the fair value.

 In accordance with our interpretation of the International Private Equity and Venture Capital Valuation (IPEV) guidelines, investments made within 12 months are usually kept at cost, unless performance indicates that fair value has changed.
+Where investments are made in assets that are under construction, these are held at cost until operational and for 12 months thereafter, unless other factors indicate that fair value has changed.